kothiyayogesh/RestaurantBot/data/nlu.md

 - please help me find some restaurants
 - get me some restaurants near by
 - get me some restaurants near me
+- i am hungry get me some restaurants near by
+- please get me some restaurants near by
+- please get me a list of all restaurants near by
+- please get me all the restaurants near by
+- please give me a list of restaurants
+- get me a list of restaurants
+- please find me some restaurants
+- please get me a list of all restaurants
+- get me a list of all restaurants near to me
+- tell me some restaurants here
+- i am hungry please tell me some restaurants near to me
+- i want to eat something please tell me some location near by
+- please tell me some food points here
+- get me some restaurants neary by
+- get me some food points
+- find some food places near to me

 ## intent:telling_cuisine
 - i would prefer to eat [mexican](cuisine)